leonlinsx/minimal-mistakes/_posts/2020-11-11-human-capital.md

 If you think you're more innovative, you'll care less about the company, and prefer a higher salary since you don't need the firm's innovation benefit \[4\].

-This results is harder for me to accept and understand.
+This result is harder for me to accept and understand.
 The paper does claim to have controlled for firm size and stage \[5\], and I still wonder if there's some startup company effect here.
 If startups have less patent output as new firms, and are more selective with hiring, you might see the case of high human capital joining low innovation firms, and negotiating for higher financial compensation once equity is included.
-I don't know enough to dig further into their methodology, but something to consider.
+I don't know enough to dig further into their methodology, but could be something to consider.

 The researchers also include an entire page of other limitations with the study.
 The big ones include using patent count as the definition of innovation and assuming that wages and potential innovation output are being traded off.
 You can read more in the footnote or in page 23 of [the paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3081933 "paper") \[6\].

-The main points though are:
+Assuming you beleive in their research though, the main takeaways are:

+- People rather than companies are the ones pushing innovation along
+- If you want to push the boundaries of innovation, you're better off finding good people to work with, rather than a good company
+- An interesting side effect is that your salary could also be higher as a result

 ## Footnotes

 1. Wiki states "According to Ronald Coase's essay The Nature of the Firm, people begin to organise their production in firms when the transaction cost of coordinating production through the market exchange, given imperfect information, is greater than within the firm"
 2. Specifically, "For each inventor ݅i at firm ݆j in year t, we measure the total number of patents weighted by forward citations excluding self-citations over the first five years after patent publication."
 They also correct for teamwork, and adjust for "breakthrough" patents and "useless" patents
 3. "To tease apart the relative contributions of firms and inventors for innovation, we apply the identification strategy of Abowd, Kramarz, and Margolis (1999) (henceforth AKM).
 This strategy requires that we use a subsample of inventors who work at firms connected to one another by moving inventors."
+I haven't looked at the AKM paper yet, so I'm not super clear on the methodology here
 4. It is assumed by the team that people are trading off between wages and innovation. "our model formalizes the idea put forward by Bonhomme et al (2019), who note that workers may be willing to sacrifice wages in exchange for better non-wage job characteristics or “amenities.”
 Lamadon et al (2019) show the relative importance of amenities (e.g., proximity to work, flexible work schedules, preference for the type of tasks performed) for worker sorting in the U.S. labor market.
 In our case, we posit that, for inventors, an important amenity is given by innovation output.
 Specifically, our theoretical model considers a worker utility function with two inputs: wage and innovation output"
-5. " firm effects explain a larger share of the variance for smaller firms with less than 50 inventors compared to firms with more than 1000 inventors (10 percent vs. one percent).
+5. "firm effects explain a larger share of the variance for smaller firms with less than 50 inventors compared to firms with more than 1000 inventors (10 percent vs. one percent).
 As discussed before, the firm effect in smaller firms may take up some of the effect of group-level human capital.
 Even so, the contribution of inventor effects is much larger across the entire firm size distribution with values ranging from 34.5 to 40 percent"
 6. "However, a critical assumption of our model is that inventors care about wages as well as the immediate outcome of their efforts, namely innovation output.
 Inventors may have intrinsic preferences over innovation output (e.g., publications or patents, as in Stern 2004) or value outputs as a signal of their productivity to labor markets (Melero, Palomeras and Wehrheim 2019; Kline et al 2019).
 Moreover, we assume that inventors’ marginal utility of innovation output is diminishing: an additional patent matters more for an inventor with fewer patents than for an inventor with more patents under her belt.
 Specifically, we assume that the marginal utility of innovation declines at a higher rate than a logarithmic function"